biblibre/omeka-plugin-CsvImportPlus/README.md

     A basic list of three books with images of Wikipedia, with non Dublin Core tags.
 To try it, you just need to check `Item metadata`, to use the default delimiters `,` and enclosure `"`.

-    With "Manage", choose the identifier field "Dublin Core : Title" and extra data "Perhaps", so a manual mapping will be done, where the special value "Identifier" will be set to the title.
+The identifier field is "Dublin Core : Title" and extra data are "Perhaps", so a manual mapping will be done, where the special value "Identifier" will be set to the title.

 2. `test_automap.csv`

     The same list with some Dublin Core attributes in order to automap the columns with the Omeka fields.
-To try it, use the same parameter than the previous file and check option `Automap column`.

-    Note that even you don't use the Automap option, the plugin will try to get matching columns if field names are the same in your file and in the drop-down list.
+To try it, use the same parameter than the previous file.
+The plugin will try to get matching columns if field names are the same in your file and in the drop-down list.

-    With "Manage", cf. #1.

 3. `test_special_delimiters.csv`